BAK2K3/hard-drivers/README.md

 Given the Enquire/Submit button contained in the footer (regardless of whether it states Enquire or Submit) is the most important link on every page, an additional effect has been applied to this button.
 A continuous pulsing glowing effect has been applied to it, which draws the users attention, encouraging engagement and interaction regardless of the user's location on the site.

-**Price Table Link**
+**Package Table Link**
-The Price Table link available on the About page, and on smaller viewports in the Enquiry page, was initially designed with a red wavy underline text decoration style.
+The Package Table link available on the About page, and on smaller viewports in the Enquiry page, was initially designed with a red wavy underline text decoration style.

 ![Wavey underline hyperlink](https://res.cloudinary.com/bak2k3/image/upload/v1605350432/service-package-1_xpt5mh.jpg)